Harry Styles announces third solo album 'Harry's House'

 He will showcase ‘Harry’s House’ on his UK and Europe headline tour this summer, which includes two huge dates at London’s Wembley Stadium.
 You can see the full schedule and find any remaining tickets here.

-The pop star will also headline Coachella Festival 2022 in Indio, California next month alongside fellow bill-toppers Kanye West and Billie Eilish.
+The pop star is also set to headline Coachella Festival 2022 in Indio, California next month alongside fellow bill-toppers Kanye West and Billie Eilish.

 In a four-star review, NME described Styles’ previous album ‘Fine Line’ as “a total joy”, adding: “It’s an elegant combination of the ex-boybander’s influences, slick modern pop and his own roguish charm.”